Aochong-Li/NormDial/README.md

 Update: We are still structuring our dialogues by applying some filtering to ensure the dialogue quality.
-Will update by Dec 2023.
+Will update by soon.